zomux/nlper/_posts/2019-10-13-book-review-zero-to-one.md

 - Make sure people commit full-time
 - Stock option is better than cash
-- Either on bus of off the bus
+- Either on bus or off the bus
 - Great people join because of the *mission* and *team* (not cash and stocks)

 **How to build the board**